 This little bakery feels like being on an inner tube on a river that lets you lie back and let the river carry you along on a perfect summer day where all you need is a swim suit, or less.

-Being busy all the time doesn’t sound like much of a vacation.
+Being busy all the time isn’t much of a vacation, or a retirement..